nlebeck/savegame-sync/README.md

 good to give the user a file picker and let the user choose where to put downloaded files.

-5. I've mostly just tested this app with one real game (Medal of Honor: Allied Assault) and various forms of hand-crafted dummy data.
+5. I've mostly just tested this app with two real games (Medal of Honor: Allied Assault and Diablo II) and various forms of hand-crafted dummy data.
 It would be good to test this app with a variety of different games, to make sure the SaveSpec format is flexible enough to handle different save file layouts.

+6. The dialog for adding a local game should have some text with instructions and information about the choices that it is asking the user to make.

+7. Some games store save files in a separate directory from the main game installation (e.g., a subdirectory of `C:\Users\<username>\Saved Games`).
+That directory is the one that we want users to select when adding a local game.
+There should be a field in the SaveSpec that provides information about which directory should be selected as the game's "install directory," and there should be instructions when adding a local game that convey that information to the user.

 ## Limitations